 La Videmanette – The longest slopes for you to enjoy

-The longest slope in the ski area of Gstaad, which stretches for 7.5 kilometres, starts on Mt.
+The longest slope in the Destination Gstaad, which stretches for 7.5 kilometres, starts on Mt.
 La Videmanette.
 Winter sports enthusiasts complete an enjoyable decent of 1,160 m down to the valley.
 The Buvette de Rubloz and the bar in the valley station are the perfect places to enjoy some refreshments or a meal and recharge your batteries on the way.
 The trail leads through varied terrain and offers nice transitional points.
 Thanks to the sections marked in red and blue, even less experienced athletes can face up to this challenge.

 Mike-von-Grünigen Run – the Slope of the World Champion